ewpratten/ewpratten.com/_drafts/2020-08-08-Drivetrain-navigation.md

 For even more controllability, Raider Robotics passes $$\Delta d$$ through a [PD](https://en.wikipedia.org/wiki/PID_controller#Selective_use_of_control_terms) controller, and $$\Delta\theta$$ through a [PI](https://en.wikipedia.org/wiki/PID_controller#PI_controller) controller before converting them to motor values... and that is it!
 With just a couple formulæ, we have a fully functional autonomous point-to-point locomotion system.

-For a real-world example of this method in use, check out 5024's robot in the bottom right corner of this video for the first 15 seconds:
+For a real-world example of this method in use, check out 5024's robot (bottom right) and 1114's robot (bottom left).
+Both teams were running nearly the same implementation.
+We were both running autonomously for the first 15 seconds of the game:

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/5Q39LIVcXSQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>